ehs22n/django-toon/README.md

 The library offers two important features for **Django**.
 For example, you can create `dynamic` views that can return either `JSON` or `Toon` based on the request.

-# django_toon — Django Integration Guide
+# django-toon — Django Integration Guide

 ## Usage: